Marilwoo/exprob_2/README.md

 ### Expected behavior
 ![Temporal diagram](images/Temporal_diagram.png)

 The robot, once sthe simulation starts execute always the same order of actions:
 - Goes from home to the first waypoint
 - Tries to take the first hint at the waypoint trying both the possible height
+- Checks if the hint is valid (no errors in key or value) and if the hint is already present in the correspondent hypothesis
 - Goes to the frollowing waypoints
 - At avery waypoint tries both heights to take the hints
 - Goes back to home